 -B- Your Credit History and Financial Debts

-If you are seeking for a loan, you should be aware of your credit history and credit score!
+If you are seeking for a loan, you should be aware of your credit history and credit score with the credit bureaus!

-Most lenders rely heavily on your past usage of credit or loans you might have collected from other financial institutions.
+Most lenders rely heavily on your past usage of credits or loans you might have collected from other financial institutions.

 Your debt-to-income ratio is one of the main factors lenders look at when evaluating your loan application.